 Customers also want to sample for longer than we recommend.
-Common inquiries are: 24 hours, two days, 5 days, etc. Keep in mind, we are making educated extrapolations based on the information you have provided, and what we know about the chemicals and badges, so there are many cases we believe will give good data and a few that will probably give biased low data.
+Common inquiries are 24 hours, two days, 5 days, etc. Keep in mind, we are making educated extrapolations based on the information you have provided and what we know about the chemicals and badges, so there are many cases in which we believe you will still get good data and a few that will probably give biased low data.

 For example, if you wanted to monitor for formaldehyde using a 571 badge for one week, I would say the results will likely be just fine.
 The formaldehyde should be stable all week.
 It reacts with a chemical on the badge and creates a very stable solid.

 However, the results could be biased low if the capacity of the badge was exceeded.
-It’s hard to know if that will happen or not, until you get the result.
-But, we have seen many 571 badges used to monitor for formaldehyde in an indoor air quality (IAQ) study that were nowhere near the capacity of the badge.
+It’s hard to know if that will happen or not until after you get the result.
+Still, we have seen many 571 badges used to monitor for formaldehyde in an indoor air quality (IAQ) study that were nowhere near the capacity of the badge.

 PROBABLY BIASED LOW

 Using a TraceAir II badge (525/521) to monitor for a gas like 1,3-butadiene all week is probably not very good.
-Because 1,3-butadiene, like all chemicals collected on charcoal, is not tightly bound to the media.
-Chemicals with lower boiling points (butadiene, vinyl chloride, etc) are more prone to reverse diffusion, which means a percentage of the chemical on the media can escape the charcoal and be lost.
-So, the butadiene collected at the beginning of the week would have a long time to reverse diffuse back off the badge.
-This would give you a low bias.
+Because 1,3-butadiene, like all chemicals collected on charcoal, is not tightly bound to the media, chemicals with lower boiling points (butadiene, vinyl chloride, etc.) are more prone to reverse diffusion, which means a percentage of the chemical on the media can escape the charcoal and be lost.
+The butadiene collected at the beginning of the week would have a long time to reverse diffuse back off the badge, which would give you a low bias.

-However, if the badges are being used to monitor for bigger molecules, the results will likely be fine: xylenes, TCE, or 1,3,5-trimethylbenzene.
+However, if the badges are being used to monitor for bigger molecules, like xylenes, TCE, or 1,3,5-trimethylbenzene, the results will likely be fine.

 Someone reading this will likely call us and ask: How about ethanol on a 525 for 3 days in Houston during the summer in a warehouse that is not temperature controlled?
 My best advice is to follow our recommendations.
 Swap badges and average the results.

-Mostly when customers call, they conservatively believe if the functional range of the badge is 15 to 480 minutes, therefore:
+Generally when customers call, they conservatively believe that, if the functional range of the badge is 15 to 480 minutes, then:

 - From 0 to 14.99 minutes: badge doesn’t work